 Two years ago, he put his family’s savings into an LLC formed on one of those online ‘form your company and save money’ websites, and bought a retail company to fulfill the husband’s life long dreams of self-employment through owning a business – all without ever contacting a Corporate Law Attorney for guidance or advice.

 This man contacted a business broker and a few months later purchased a retail store selling the latest fad in sugary foods.

 Almost immediately, the business was in trouble.
 The first month’s revenue was less than half of what he expected based on the financials the Seller provided during “due diligence” review.

-He never asked a Business Attorney to examine the business and financial documents provided by the Seller or even review the purchase agreement.
+He never asked a Corporate Law Attorney to examine the business and financial documents provided by the Seller or even review the purchase agreement.

 As the hole got deeper the new business owner struggled to maintain the business and realized the mathematical fact that the business was insolvent – INSOLVENT!